Colliergate: History

-The are occupied by the street lay outside the Roman city walls, but fell within the Canabae of Eboracum, a residential and industrial area.
+The area occupied by the street lay outside the Roman city walls, but fell within the Canabae of Eboracum, a residential and industrial area.
 It is believed that, during the Viking, Jorvik, period, the street formed the eastern side of a lengthy open area.
 The name of the street first appeared in 1303, arising from the charcoal merchants in the area.
-A statue of Ebrauk, the legendary founder of the city, stood where the street meets St Saviourgate; this may have been a reused Roman statue.
+A statue of Ebraucus, the legendary founder of the city, stood where the street meets St Saviourgate; this may have been a reused Roman statue.

 Margaret Mason's Hospital, an almshouse, was built on the street in 1732, and survived until the 1950s.
 In 1829, the northern end of the street was widened by demolishing part of Holy Trinity, King's Court.
 The church was entirely removed in 1937, and King's Square enlarged, so Colliergate now runs up part of the east side of the square.
 The Colliergate drill hall was opened on the street in 1872, while Barnitts department store opened on the street in 1896.
 Over time, it has expanded, and it now occupies the drill hall, among other buildings.